using Pkg

 ) repeatedly, but this is only possible if they are within alet

-block or a function body. - To not repeat names, but to be able to reference a value from cell-to-cell, some Unicode variants are used within a page.
+block or a function body. - To not repeat names, but to be able to reference a value from cell-to-cell, some Unicode variants may be used within a page.
 Visually these look familiar, but typing the names requires some understanding of Unicode input.
 The primary usages is bold italic (e.g.,

 \bix[tab]